-The LDMH Program rotation includes three primary areas of focus: (1) providing evidence-informed individual, family and group therapy for children and youth ages 8 to

-18 years who have Learning Disabilities/Mental Health challenges (LDMH); (2) providing psychological consultation to clients and LDMH Services clinical staff; and (3) participating in research and program evaluation of our clinical, innovative interventions.
+The major rotation at CDI includes three primary areas of focus: (1) providing evidence-informed individual and group therapy for children and youth with a variety of mental health challenges; (2) providing psychological consultation to clients and clinical staff; and (3) participating in research and program evaluation of our clinical, innovative interventions.
 The composition of the caseload and clinical activities are tailored to the resident's learning goals.